alessandro-gentilini/knuth-interview-2006/README.md

 money this way.

-Well, I inherited all these stock certificates now, which make great wallpaper, but they, you know; they’re completely useless.
+Well, I inherited all these stock certificates now, which make great wallpaper, but they, you know; they're completely useless.
 One of the stocks, however, did well.
-It was called Silver Bell Mine, and we’ve, eventually we went out to Colorado, visited the place, and saw the, you know, we, the stock was sold to Union Oil eventually, and made a little bit of money on that.
+It was called Silver Bell Mine, and we've, eventually we went out to Colorado, visited the place, and saw the, you know, we, the stock was sold to Union Oil eventually, and made a little bit of money on that.
 So, and my parents bought stock in Walt Disney, and that kept doubling and multiplying.

-So by working hard and saving money, throughout my mom’s life; she died at almost age 90, and she never retired, she stayed working in real estate, even in her late 80s they had an office for her downtown, and she could come in, maybe three days a week, and, but
+So by working hard and saving money, throughout my mom's life; she died at almost age 90, and she never retired, she stayed working in real estate, even in her late 80s they had an office for her downtown, and she could come in, maybe three days a week, and, but